Paks Nuclear Power Plant: Technical parameters

-VVER is the Soviet designation for a pressurized water reactor.
+VVER is the Soviet a designed pressurized water reactor type.
 The number following VVER, in this case 440, represents the power output of the original design.
 The VVER-440 Model V213 was a product of the first uniform safety requirements drawn up by the Soviet designers.
 This model includes added emergency core cooling and auxiliary feedwater systems as well as upgraded accident localization systems.

 Each reactor contains 42 tons of lightly enriched uranium dioxide fuel.
 Fuel takes on average three years to be used (or "burned") in the reactors; after this the fuel rods are stored for five years in an adjacent cooling pond before being removed from the site for permanent disposal.

 The power plant is nearly 100% owned by state-owned power wholesaler Magyar Villamos Művek.
 A few shares are held by local municipalities, while a voting preference or "golden" share is held by the Hungarian government.

 One brand-new reactor pressure vessel was bought from Poland after the Żarnowiec Nuclear Power Plant project was abandoned in 1990.

 Lifetime extension

 In 2000, the Paks Nuclear Power Plant commissioned a feasibility study which concluded that the plant may remain in operation for another 20 years beyond the original 30-year design lifetime.
 The study was updated in 2005 with similar conclusions.

 In November 2005, Hungary's Parliament passed a resolution with overwhelming bipartisan majority to support the lifetime extension.

 The feasibility study concluded that the non-replaceable parts are in sufficient condition to remain in operation for another 20 years while a minority of replaceable parts needed replacement or refurbishment.

 The power generator made repeated surveys of public opinion on the lifetime extension and concluded that support for the decision hovered near 70%.

 Following the Fukushima I nuclear accidents in March 2011, Hungary's government said it would conduct a stress test on the Paks Nuclear Power Plant to assess safety, but it would not abandon plans for lifetime extension and it would also go ahead with plans for its expansion.

 Unit 1 was granted a license-extension to 2032 in 2012, unit 2 to 2034 in 2014, and unit 3 to 2036 in 2016.
 Unit 4 got its license extended till 2037 in 2017.

-The nine Ganz power generators will be serviced by Alstom once per year between 2013 and 2021.
+The nine Ganz power generators were to be serviced by Alstom once per year between 2013 and 2021.